Localism in Hong Kong

-In Hong Kong, localism is a political movement centered on the preservation of the city's autonomy and local culture.
+In Hong Kong, localism is a political movement centred on the preservation of the city's autonomy and local culture.
 The Hong Kong localist movement encompasses a variety of groups with different goals, but all of them oppose the perceived growing encroachment of the Chinese central government on the city's management of its own political, economic, and social affairs.
-Issues of concern to localist groups include land use and development, cultural and heritage conservation on the left, parallel trading and the increasing number of mainland immigrants and tourists on the right.
-On the autonomy of Hong Kong, many of them advocate the Hong Kong people's right to self-determination, while milder elements advocate for greater autonomy while remaining part of China, and the most radical call for return to British rule or full independence as a sovereign state.
-Certain right-wing localist groups also advocate for a more aggressive and militant approach in defending popular interests.
+While the movement's milder elements advocate for greater autonomy while remaining as part of China, the more radical elements call for a return to British rule or full independence as a sovereign state.
+Some also advocate for a more aggressive and militant stance against the mainland government in defending local interests.
+For that reason, they are labelled as "radicals" and "separatists" by the Chinese government.
+Issues of concern to the localist camp include land use and development, cultural and heritage conservation, parallel trading, and the increasing number of mainland immigrants and mainland tourists.
+Although grouped together with liberals, they have a distinct view as they advocate for Hongkongers' right to self-determination.
+In the aftermath of the 2019–2020 Hong Kong protests, localists were largely absorbed into the pro-democracy camp.

-Though localist groups with different agendas and ideologies have existed since the territory's transfer of sovereignty, today's movement as a whole emerged in the early 2010s and gained significant traction following widespread protests in 2014 against the Chinese government's decision to pre-screen Chief Executive candidates before allowing them to be chosen by the general public in a 2017 election.
+Though localist camps with different agendas and ideologies have existed since the territory's transfer of sovereignty in 1997, today's movement as a whole emerged in the early 2010s and gained significant traction following widespread protests in 2014 against the Chinese government's decision to pre-screen Chief Executive candidates before allowing them to be chosen by the general public for the 2017 election.
 Following these protests, a number of localist political parties were formed, organising protests and participating in Legislative Council elections.
 In the 2016 Legislative Council election, localist candidates won 6 of the 35 seats allocated for geographical constituencies, earning a 19 per cent share of total votes.
 After the election, the government took legal actions against the localist and the radical democrat legislators over the oath-taking controversy, which resulted in the disqualifications of six legislators, and furthermore, the disqualification of the candidacies of the accused "pro-independence" localist candidates.

 Terminology

-Localism in the western context constitutes libertarian ideas of a decentralised local government as opposed to the central government, and stresses on self-sufficiency, agriculture and communalism.
-Although it also stresses Hong Kong's economic self-sufficiency and local democracy, in the Hong Kong context, localism emphasises the mainland Chinese cultural and political threat to the city and attempts to reinforce a Hong Kong identity as opposed to the Chinese national identity.
-It often includes an anti-immigration stance especially in the right-wing rhetoric, and it has been said that "nativism" is synonymous with localism.
-Some localists call themselves "autonomists", while the Beijing government brands them "separatists".
+Localism in the western context constitutes libertarian ideas of a decentralised local government as opposed to the central government, and stresses on self-sufficiency, agriculture, and communalism.
+Although Hong Kong localism also stresses the city's economic self-sufficiency and local democracy, it also emphasises the mainland Chinese's cultural and political threat to the city, and attempts to reinforce a Hong Kong identity as opposed to the Chinese national identity.
+It often includes an anti-immigration stance, and it has been said that "nativism" is synonymous with localism.
+Some localists call themselves "autonomists", while the Beijing government brands them as "secessionists".